Board of Directors

 Christina is a lifelong resident of Maryland and has resided on the Eastern Shore since 2004.
 She enjoys exploring the many trails and waterways with her husband Jeremy, son Mason and the family’s Labrador Retriever.
 Christina serves as Corporate Counsel advising clients on a variety of U.S. Government and international transactions, including regulatory trade compliance.

 As a breast cancer survivor, Christina is passionate about promoting breast cancer awareness, encouraging early detection, facilitating research and development for the prevention and treatment of breast cancer, supporting breast cancer patients, and celebrating healing.
 Christina joined the Board for Bosom Buddies Charities in 2016 and she is honored to serve with the talented and inspiring team to achieve the charity’s mission.

 Jenny has lived on the Eastern Shore for 28 years.
 She has 3 grown daughters and 7 wonderful grandchildren.
 She is the Senior Administrative Assistant at the Rebecca Fortney Breast Center in Annapolis.
 Jenny is a past President of the Chesapeake Women's Network, raising scholarship funds for local women.
 In addition, she is a Board Member of the Queen Anne's County United Way.
-Jenny is passionate about the mission of Bosom Buddies Charities and, as a part of the Crabs for a Cure annual crab feast, has raised funds for the organization for the past 7 years.
+Jenny is passionate about the mission of Bosom Buddies Charities and, as a part of the Crabs for a Cure annual crab feast, has raised funds for the organization for the past 9 years.

 Connie moved to Kent Island as a newlywed with her husband Charles.
 They now live in Queenstown and have four daughters, Caroline, Virginia, Elissa Jane and Natalie, who have all enjoyed growing up on the Eastern Shore.